Eccie-K/visualization-assignment/README.md

 <h2>VISUALIZATION</h2>

-<h5>Data sets used:</h5>
+<h3>Data sets used:</h3>

-<h3>1.online_retail.csv</h3>
+<h4>1.online_retail.csv</h4>
 This data set has information for online retail transactions for various countries for a store in the United Kingdom.
-It show the number of transactions made by individuals from specified countries.
+It shows the number of transactions made by individuals from specified countries.

 The data has the following columns: